-To help the Conservancy with its mission, Shell contributed \$35,000 to the group.
+To help the Woodlands Conservancy with its mission, Shell contributed \$35,000 to the group.

-Brasted said the U.S. Wildlife and Fisheries Service will visit the property next week and assist the group in developing a management plan.
+Brasted said the U.S. Wildlife and Fisheries Service will visit the property next week and assist the group with developing a management plan.

 She predicted the first task will be to tackle the invasive species that threaten to choke out native hardwoods.
-The forest of cypresses and tupelos must contend with the Chinese tallow, privet and Chinaberry trees that exploded in the area after Hurricane Katrina.
+The forest of cypresses and tupelos must contend with the Chinese tallow, privet and chinaberry trees that exploded in the area after Hurricane Katrina.

-Sean Anderson, a professor at California State University Channel Islands, which has been assisting the Conservancy, said not only does the cypress and tupelo create a more densely populated and diverse habitat of animals, birds and insects, but it serves as a stronger barrier to wave action.
+Sean Anderson, a professor at California State University Channel Islands, which has been assisting the Woodlands Conservancy, said not only do the heartier cypress and tupelo trees create a more densely populated and diverse habitat of animals, birds and insects, but they also serve as a stronger barrier to wave action.